rintala/DD2423/lab3/answers_jr_lab3.md

 - **color_bandwidth** - This param affects how similar pixels are weighted.
   - Low bandwidth => large weights for similar pixels and low weigths for unsimilar pixels
   - High bandwidth => flattening the Gaussian - decreasing the weight for similar pixels and increasing weight for unsimilar pixels => affects cost of cut and segmentation
 - **radius** - Decides the size of the neighbouring area of a pixel.
-A larger radius will include pixels even further away into account; this, however, increases time complexity.
+A larger radius will include pixels even further away into account, and result in fewer segments; this, however, increases time complexity.

 Key take-aways are: